-To be Flutter is an open-source framework which functions with a language called Dart created by Google.
+To be Flutter is an open-source framework that functions with a language called Dart created by Google.
 Flutter App Development Services use this framework to develop engaging and intuitive apps.

 What is Ionic?

-Well, Ionic is an open-source UI toolkit which allows you to develop cross-platform mobile apps.
+Well, Ionic is an open-source UI toolkit that allows you to develop cross-platform mobile apps.
 In case you don’t know, Ionic uses Webview for smartphones instead of using native device components.

 Advantages and Disadvantages of Flutter and Ionic

 So here is the list of pros and cons of both these frameworks which would help you understand which one is better.